henry2992/hw2_chicago_data_challenge/readme.md

 		 test_files = It runs 4 test.
 The first two assures that the CSV files crimes and census exits in the folder.
 The other two test will assure that all the lines in the files are being read.

-		 test_variables = This tests assures that all the variables returned in the Class Variables are correct.
+		 test_variables = This tests assures that all the variables returned in the Class Variables are correct. ( 9 tests)

 		 test_correlations = Test is the Pearson Correlation Results are correct.
+(3 tests)

 Results: